mrwatson-de/fmCheckMate-XSLT/xsl/fmxmlsnippet/README.md

 - `XMDF` - FileMaker XML Default Fields format (FM19+)
 - `XMDI` - FileMaker XML Default Items format (FM18-)
 - `XSLT` - xslt file

+Note the subtle diffence between a `Text` target and a `Text.Lines` target:

+- `XMFD_Text_PrintFieldDefinitions.xsl` - prints field definitions, as they appear in the calculation editor over multiple lines
+- `XMFD_Text.Lines_ListFieldDefinitions.xsl` - outputs field definitions one field on a single line
+  - This is used when performing a basic diff on files

+## Applicability of Source-types

+Note that although a source-type identifies the *main* object type that a file aims to transform it is not necessarily the *only* type of object that may work.
+Often the parent object-type also works.

+For example:

+- many of the `XMSS` script step transformations also work on scripts - or even Layout objects!
+- similarly `XMFD` field transformations mostly work on copied tables.

+on the other hand, it tends to not be the case the other way round

+- `XMSC` transformations which operate on entire scripts tendc not to make sene´se when applied to script steps alone.

+Similarly you may be able to extract field information from a layout using an `XMFD`transformation.

+## Analyse, Change, Transform

+fmCheckMate categorises the XSLT transformations into three broad categories:

+- Analyse = Transformations with a Text output
+- Change = Transformations with the same output type as input type
+- Transform = Transformations with a different output type as input type

+---

+Now go transform your FileMaker work!